gene-git/Arch-mkpkg/README.rst

 New / Interesting
 ==================

+ * soname logic updated.
+   Default is now 'keep' which only rebuilds of a soname is no longer available.
+   This is in line with how sonames are typically used where soname only changes when ABI changes.

  * Major update: soname handling has been re-written from scratch and improved substantially.

    It now identifies every soname versioned library in elf executables